MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/canvas-mobile-offline-setup.md

 12. Select **Save** to add the table to your profile so you can continue editing it.

-## Limitations and know issues
+## Limitations and known issues

-The following is not supported:

--   A canvas app doesn't work in offline on a web browser.

--   The auto-generated offline profile is not optimized yet for the app.
-For each table used in the app, it downloads the rows that the user has permissions on.
+- The auto-generated offline profile does not handle filters.
+As a result, for each table used in the app, it downloads **all** rows that the user has permissions on.

--   Non-Dataverse connectors like Sharepoint are not supported in offline.
-If you use a non-Dataverse connector, the app can only access the data when the device is connected to the network.
+- Non-Dataverse connectors like Sharepoint are not supported in offline mode.

 - Dataverse files and images are not supported in an offline-enabled canvas app.

+- Some Dataverse tables aren't supported in offline mode.
+More information: [Mobile offline capabilities and limitations](offline-capabilities.md)